- Associate Professor

 - Email: firstname.lastname@example.org

-Dr. Ashley Buchanan is an Assistant Professor of Pharmacy Practice, specializing in the areas of Biostatistics and Epidemiology.
-She brings over nine years of experience collaborating on HIV/AIDS research working closely with colleagues both domestically and internationally to develop and apply causal methodology to improve treatment and prevention of HIV/AIDS.
+Dr. Ashley Buchanan is an Associate Professor of Biostatistics in the Department of Pharmacy Practice, specializing in the areas of epidemiology and causal inference.
+She brings over ten years of experience collaborating on HIV/AIDS research working closely with colleagues both domestically and internationally to develop and apply causal methodology to improve treatment and prevention of HIV/AIDS.

 Postdoctoral Research Fellow, Harvard T.H.
 Chan School of Public Health, 2016